Yuoa/CS211_Shell/README.md

 # Shelllab (TSH)

-This is assignment repository for POSTECH CSED211 on 2017 Fall Semester.
+This is assignment repository for POSTECH CSED211 on 2017 fall Semester.
 Also known as CS:APP Shell Lab.

 ## File Description